FarsetLabs/farsetlabs.github.io/events/raspberry_jam.md

 ![RaspberryJam](/events/raspberryjam_800.jpg)

  Raspberry Jam is a monthly event for people who want to learn a bit more about the Raspberry Pi and coding in general.
- The sessions are aimed at complete beginners with more complicated challanges forthose with already some Raspberry Pi experience.
+ The sessions are aimed at complete beginners with more complicated challanges for those with already some Raspberry Pi experience.

  We try to cover a different topic with the Raspberry Pi every month and so far have done